 Table of ContentsWhat is a Demand-Supply Analysis?When is a Supply Demand Analysis Used?Academic Research on Demand-Supply Analysis

 In a market economy, the level of demand and supply of all goods and services jointly determines the price level and quantity of that good (or service) in the economy.

-A Little more on What is Supply Demand Analysis
+When is a Supply Demand Analysis Used?